 In a long time, I have read a book about finance where the author talks about ‘great values’ in finance.
 He appears to be against the demonization of finance when the more prevalent discourse out there is Wall Street Economy vs the real economy.
-He even discredits those who rail finance in public forums.
-He mentions, “It has become fashionable to deride the values of finance in intellectual circles and political campaigns.”
+He even discredits those who rail finance in public forums saying “It has become fashionable to deride the values of finance in intellectual circles and political campaigns.”

 I seriously had to come to grips with that.
 In the later chapters, Mihir does talk about the malice that we associate with finance, but in a very conciliatory tone.
 He remarks,“It’s not finance that’s bad.
 It’s not the people who finance attracts who are bad.
 It’s just that finance fuels ego and ambition in an unusually powerful way.”

 Every chapter in the book follows a template.
-Mihir introduces at least a couple of characters from history or a work of classic fiction, summarizes the backdrop which serves the theme of the chapter, and then, decodes the concepts, fundamental or otherwise.
+Mihir introduces at least a couple of characters from history or a work of classic fiction.
+He then summarizes the backdrop before decoding the concepts, fundamental or otherwise.

 From Flitcraft and his doppelganger Charles Pierce of Dashiell Hammett‘s detective novel ‘The Maltese Falcon‘ to Alexandra Bergson of Willa Cather’s ‘O Pioneers!‘, the book imports characters from classic texts who have a financial lesson to teach the reader.

 My favorite chapter from the book is ‘Living the dream’.
 Mihir summons the 18th-century philosophers – Jeremy Bentham and Adam Smith to kick off the discussion on leverage.
-From a more factual setting, we move to a fictional one as he introduces Shylock, Antonio and Bassanio from ‘The Merchant of Venice‘.
-Mihir uses the Shakespearean play to deliver the message that leverage does not only matter for financial entities, it holds water in relationships, too.
+From a more factual setting, we move to a fictional one.
+He introduces Shylock, Antonio and Bassanio from ‘The Merchant of Venice‘.
+The use of Shakespearean play to deliver the message that leverage does not only matter for financial entities, but it also holds water in relationships.

 Here’s his assertion on leverage: